Information for the Public

 Frequently Asked Questions

-Forclosure Prevention / Mortgage Modification Mediation Program
+Forclosure Prevention / Mortgage Modification Mediation Program - Phase II

 The frequently asked questions below are intended to provide general information about the Forclosure Prevention / Mortgage Modification Mediation Program and the process of using this program.
 They are not intended to provide legal advise in any way.
 All information should be verified with your own legal council before taking any action.